Silo (film)

 Silo is a 2019 American thriller drama film directed by Marshall Burnette and starring Jim Parrack, Jill Paice, Jack DiFalco, Jeremy Holm, Danny Ramirez and Chris Ellis.
 The film premiered at the 2019 Louisville's International Festival of Film.

 Plot summary

-The residents of a rural farming town have to put aside their differences to rescue Cody, a local teen, who is trapped in a 50-foot grain silo.
+In a small farming town, Cody, a local teen and aspiring musician, becomes trapped in a 50-foot grain silo.
+Volunteer Fire Chief Frank and the farms owner, Junior work to save him before he dies.
+Along the way they and the rest of the community must overcome their differences.